vertica/ddR/README.md

 ## Backend: parallel
 ```

-`a` is now a distributed object in ddR.
-Note that we did not specify the number of partitions of the output, but by default it went to the length of the inputs (5).
-If we wanted to specify how the output should be partitioned, we can use the `nparts` parameter to `dmapply`:
+`a` is a distributed object in ddR.
+Note that we did not specify the number of partitions of the output, but by default it is equal to the length of the inputs (5).
+Use the parameter `nparts` to specify how the output should be partitioned:

-Adding 1 to first element of `a`, 2 to the second, etc.
+Below is the code to add 1 to the first element of `a`, 2 to the second, etc. The syntax of `dmapply` is similar to R's standard `mapply` function.

 ```r